1. Introduction

 - Provide, operate, and maintain the Counsltrac service inside Slack

-- Enforce workspace-level data isolation and channel-based access (users only see matters from Slack channels they belong to)
+- Enforce workspace-level data isolation and channel-based access (most users see only matters from Slack channels they belong to; designated Counsltrac admin users can view all channels)

 - Power the AI-assisted features (see Section 4)